vanilla/docs/content/developer/index.md

 ---
-title: "Developers"
+title: Developers
-tags: ["Developers"]
+tags:
+- Developers
-category: "developer"
+category: developer
+aliases:
+- /developers/
 ---
 ## Welcome!

 The Developers section is primarily targeted at folks using the **open source product** who have at least a basic understanding of PHP, HTML, CSS and Javascript.